 I need a little rant now after being chatted up fairly intrusively at the bus stop yesterday evening.
 I’m not a shy teenager anymore but an adult woman who doesn’t like to be looked at in a certain way.
 Or addressed without asking.
-So I guess many younger men counts: if you ask for my phone number, understand why I refuse.
+So I guess for many younger men counts: if you ask for my phone number, understand why I refuse.

 It sucks being rejected, I know.
 You see an approachable person in a public space and decide to have a go.
 Maybe you just feel like having a chat with someone to pass the time.
 Maybe you think you’ve met the love of your life and want to take your chances so you won’t regret later that you let that one go.

 Fair enough.
 But sometimes that person has no interest in you whatsoever, and that’s all right, too.
 It doesn’t feel nice, but you need to understand that the person you would love to talk to could have a million valid reasons for not wanting anything to do with you right now, and most likely none of them are personal.

 I know, I know, 2 race recaps in one week?
 But stick with me here, folks… I promise this will be worth it.
 I announced on Sunday my commitment to showing a little more love to myself this month and being mindful of that topic, I wanted to address the issue of being honest, especially to oneself.
 Quite frankly, sometimes it hurts to admit that maybe things aren’t going your way, or maybe you have to switch paths, but taking those issues head-on can really do wonders for your mental health.